Python NumPy – Concatenate() Function

 • Post category:NumPy / Python

-You can use the Python NumPy concatenate() function to join a sequence of arrays along an axis (row/column).
+In NumPy, the concatenate() function is used to join two or more arrays along an existing axis.
+To join a sequence of arrays along an axis (row/column).
 This function is used to join two or more arrays of the same shape along a specified axis.
 In this article, I will explain NumPy concatenate() function syntax and usage with examples.

 If you are in a hurry, below are some quick examples of how to use Python NumPy concatenate() function.